Mayer Brown International LLP

 Many people submit their applications based on internet research only – just visiting the firm's website, Lex 100 and so on.
 Most of the time they are written so generically that you could substitute the firm's name with another and the application would still make sense.

 I think my application was successful because I was incredibly specific.
 I referred by name to the Mayer Brown lawyers I had met at law fairs and described the different events I had been to and the positive impressions they had given me.
 This demonstrated an effort and commitment that other applicants may not have put in.

 I first sat in construction litigation before working in our corporate and securities department during my second seat.
 My third seat was in Hong Kong on an international client secondment with Moody's Investment Services, which was an amazing experience.
 Mayer Brown offers a wide range of client secondments, which each trainee is encouraged to take advantage of.
 My final seat on return from Hong Kong was in our tax team.

 What do you wish you’d known about being a trainee before you started that you now do?

 One of the most important skills for a solicitor is the ability to get on with others – both people within the firm and with clients.
 A legal career will often throw up demanding situations and you will be expected to work long hours in the office.
 Firms therefore look not only for people who are academic, but who also have some personality and will be able to gel well with the team, even in high-pressure situations.

 From a client's perspective, in theory they should be able to receive correct and high-quality legal advice from any number of different firms.
-What sets firms apart are those individuals who the client has developed strong and enjoyable working relationships with.
+What sets firms apart are those individuals with whom the client has developed strong and enjoyable working relationships.

 Please outline your area of expertise.
 What might you do in a typical day?